DarrenDavy12/Azure-Databricks-Setup-Guide-with-Formula1-CSV/readme.md

 formula1-app-tenant-id	Tenant ID	Service principal authentication formula1-app-client-secret	Client Secret	Service principal authentication Conclusion
-This comprehensive guide ensures all aspects of the setup are covered, from initial resource creation to secure and efficient data access, with detailed steps and visual aids.
-The formatted README.md file is ready for GitHub, providing a professional resource for users to follow, with raw URLs for images ensuring accessibility.
+This comprehensive guide ensures all aspects of the setup are covered, from initial resource creation to secure and efficient data access, with detailed steps and image placeholders.
+The formatted README.md file is ready for GitHub, providing a professional resource for users to follow, with relative paths for images ensuring accessibility.

 Key Citations
 Image - Azure Databricks learn how to read image files using Azure Databricks